F I N E H Y D R O C A L C A S T I N G S B Y C. C. C R O W

 Then for Gunnison we're doing the classic mid-40s look with a mixture of door styles that is so hard to describe I won't even try.
 Just about each one is different!
 Stall 1 is fully windowed, stall 2-7 are extended and heightened, stall 11 houses the snowplow.
 Right side wall is stone.

-We will package the kits like we did in S-scale with a five stall minimum with the exception of either side of Durango, these as the side wall plus two stalls, and the boiler house or foreman's office, as a diorama.
+We will package the kits with a strict five stall minimum with the exception of either side of Durango, these as the side wall plus two stalls, and the boiler house or foreman's office, as a diorama.
 Additional stalls beyond the first five are $150.00 each.
 If you opt for the extended stalls you must purchase a minimum of three on top of the five masonry.
 These were wood frame construction modifying the existing masonry stalls adding 13'-0" (3-1/4") out the back on Durango, or 9'-6" (2-3/8") on Gunnison with 3 ft. in height there.

 The models feature my hand-rendered scale brick expertly cast in White Hydrocal in my shop.
 It's not jobbed out to China or the lady down the street.
 We are using my hand-carved stone for the Gunnison version's right side wall, and same stonework for (1") foundations all around.
 The roof panels are precisely laser-cut and marked for rafter locations, with timber frame trusses, as are the wood frame extensions.
 You will love the smokejacks, doghouse vents and other detail.
 The engine doors are laser cut with working photo-etched hinges.
 The windows are also laser-cut, with mullions on both sides of laser-cut "glass".
 They can be built wide open, or shut tight for winter.
 Cast Hydrocal inspection pits are included: two narrow and one wide per 5 stalls.